gregpaton08/leaf-list/README.md

 ## To Do

-* Scroll the task table down when adding a new task
 * Make parent task in detail view part of the details view table, not the task view table (cleaner API this way, too!)
     * need to make container view resize to height of table view
 * Add 'Completed on <DATE>' to details view if task is completed